DeityOfSalvation/DeityOfSalvation/README.md

 ## Hello!!

-<!P.S: I don't have any content on my YT channel, subscribing is optional!💚
+P.S: I don't have any content on my YT channel, subscribing is optional!💚

 (I would just appreciate the support tho!!💚)